- After a new acoustic guitar on a medium budget?

 Taylor are famous for great-looking guitars and the 114e is a classic example of the hard work and master craftsmanship that goes into the design of each model.
-With a tough gloss varnished finish and stunning natural wood grains, each guitar looks unique.

 The 114ce comes from a long tradition that helps elevate Taylor to one of the most sought-after guitar brands.

 Overall, this guitar is a joy to play and comes with all the quality and legendary sound that Taylor is known for.